 Additionally, research shows that telepsychiatry is an effective way to increase patient access.
 According to the 2022 CVS Health Care insights, 59% of patients said that accessing virtual telehealth services was essential to their health.

-Overall, the data is clear – patients enjoy utilizing telehealth.
+Overall, the data is clear – telehealth patient satisfaction is high.
 The J.D.
 Power 2022 U.S. Telehealth Satisfaction Study says that a growing number of patients prefer telehealth visits for various types of care, including routine care, prescription refills, and regular mental health visits.
 The survey also says 94% of patients and their families who have used telehealth in the past “definitely will” or “probably will” continue to utilize it.

 Telepsychiatry reaches those who need care most